xhawk18/await_once/readme.md

 # Description

-This module helps to (await) call async function only once.
+This module implements singleton mode and helps to (await) call async function only once.

 # Api